Virtual data room vs notion hero.

 • Market sizing and competitive landscape

-Series A and beyond (due diligence checklist)
+Startups at Series A and beyond (full due diligence)

 • Cap table (fully diluted)